hcilab/HoloLensBoxAndBlocks/README.md

 1. Set up Momo to send Myo armband data via TCP socket:
     * download or clone [this](https://github.com/hcilab/Momo) github repository.
 Make sure you use the *calibrateAndStream* branch.
     * set up steps are provided in the Momo repository.
-    * you will need to install processing libraries to be able to run the project
-        * these are the libraries that you need and this is how to install them

 ### Important Note